 Sponsors for Educational Opportunity (SEO) is founded in 1963 by investment banking consultant Michael Osheowitz as a mentoring program to help underserved students gain admission to competitive colleges and universities.
 He recruits executives at top firms in law, finance, advertising and industry to work one-on-one with Scholars to help get them into colleges such as Harvard, Dartmouth, Williams, Smith, Mt.
 Holyoke, Columbia and Brown as well as SUNY and CUNY schools.

 SEO Career launches as a summer internship program for underrepresented college students.
-Eleven summer interns are placed at five investment banks.
+Eleven summer interns are placed at four investment banks.

 SEO London launches.

 U.S. Department of Education research shows that “A” work in low-income schools equals “C” work in affluent schools.
 SEO’s founding program is transformed from a mentor-centered experience to a rigorous out-of-school academic program–SEO Scholars–that begins in the 9th grade and continues through college graduation.

 Grand opening of SEO headquarters in the heart of the financial district in New York City.